Woman Ordering Ride

 2. Publicly-traded competitors

-• Getaround (GETR) - Getaround is a direct competitor of Turo's which went public in late 2022 and is down 98% (and soon may be delisted).
-The company is much smaller than Turo.
+• Getaround (GETR) - Getaround is a direct competitor of Turo's which went public in late 2022.
+However, the stock was delisted after falling 98%, and now trades over-the-counter as a penny stock.
 Although this is probably the most direct way for retail investors to gain exposure to the car-sharing industry, I wouldn't recommend this stock as the company appears troubled.

-• Uber Technologies (UBER) - Uber is a ride-hailing company with a $121 billion market capitalization.
-In June of this year, Uber launched Uber Carshare, a direct competitor to Turo.
-Uber has the existing user base, the infrastructure, and plenty of capital to seriously challenge Turo.
+• Uber Technologies (UBER) - Uber is a ride-hailing company with a $159 billion market capitalization.
+In June 2023, Uber launched Uber Carshare, a direct competitor to Turo.
+However, despite having the existing user base, the infrastructure, and plenty of capital to seriously challenge Turo, Uber Carshare was closed in September 2024.

 Who owns Turo company stock?